CLIPoint3D: Language-Grounded Few-Shot Unsupervised 3D Point Cloud Domain Adaptation: Conclusions

 \section{Conclusions}

 In this work, we present CLIPoint3D, a framework for few-shot unsupervised 3D point cloud domain adaptation built on CLIP.
-By integrating knowledge-driven prompt tuning, parameter-efficient fine-tuning, and entropy-guided view sampling, CLIPoint3D adapts vision-language models to 3D without retraining large encoders.
-Its optimal transport and uncertainty-aware prototype losses ensure robust domain alignment and class discriminability.
-Extensive results on PointDA-10 and GraspNetPC-10 show consistent gains over CLIP-based and encoder-based baselines.
-In future work, we plan to develop a progressive self-refinement pipeline where uncertainty-weighted prototypes iteratively guide pseudo-label re-estimation and view selection.
+By integrating knowledge-driven prompt tuning, PEFT, and entropy-guided view sampling, CLIPoint3D adapts VLMs to 3D without retraining large encoders, while optimal transport and uncertainty-aware prototype losses ensure robust domain alignment and class discriminability.
+Extensive results on PointDA-10 and GraspNetPC-10 show consistent gains over the state-of-the-art baselines by 3-16\% of improved performances.

-\textbf{Acknowledgements.} This work is supported in part by the European Commission's Horizon 2020 Framework Programme through the Marie Sk\l{}odowska-Curie Action ANT (GA no. 101169439). {
+\textbf{Acknowledgements.} This project has received funding from the European Union's EU Framework Programme for Research and Innovation under the HORIZON-MSCA-DN-2023 Grant Agreement N. 101169439.
+The work is also supported by the EU project ELIAS (no:101120237) and ELLIOT (no:101214398).